DockerDiscordControl/DockerDiscordControl-Mac/SECURITY.md

 ## Hall of Fame

-We acknowledge security researchers who have responsibly disclosed vulnerabilities:
+I appreciate security researchers who responsibly disclose vulnerabilities and help make DDC safer for everyone:

-*No vulnerabilities have been reported yet.
-Be the first!*
+*No vulnerabilities have been responsibly disclosed yet.*

 ---